cpolic/cpolic/README.md

 Curtis Polic

-Tragic Java user
+Tragic Java user with L plates on for C#

-L plates on for C#
+I would call myself proficient in Java, Python, UNIX and some C. Currently learning ASP.NET Core, Blazor, Razor Pages and C#.

 I can be reached at curtis.polic@gmail.com